Cranston Fire: August

-Impact
+Effects

 The fire caused evacuations in residential areas, including Mountain Center, Idyllwild, Pine Cove, and Cedar Glen, as well as evacuations and closures in Mount San Jacinto State Park and the San Jacinto Ranger District of the San Bernardino National Forest.
 It also caused road closures along Highway 74 and Highway 243, impacting access to Hemet.
 Parts of Highway 74 and Highway 243 were later closed multiple times due to the threat of mudslides caused by the fire.
 Areas in the Mountain Center area were also ordered to evacuate multiple times due to this threat.
 Additionally, it caused numerous trail closures, including the Pacific Crest Trail.
 Parts of the National Forest were ordered closed until July 31, 2019.
 Over 7,000 people were evacuated due to the fire.

 Transportation

 Numerous portions of Highway 74, Highway 371 and Highway 243 were closed as a result of the fire, specifically in the areas of Hemet and Banning.
 Temporary flight restrictions were in place for the area.
 The Palm Springs Aerial Tramway was closed for four days due to the fire.